traact/traact_core/README.md

-Convenience wrapper around tbb for realtime tracking in heterogeneous, distributed sensor environments
+Convenience wrapper around a parallel task library for realtime tracking in heterogeneous, distributed sensor environments